 Total consolidated equity rose from P12.75 billion to P14.18 billion, of which P9.43 billion is attributable to Parent Company.
 Decrease in preferred stock reflects regular redemption of the Parent Company's preferred shares.
-Equity reserve on acquisition of noncontrolling interest represents difference in par value and acquisition cost of additional EEI shares purchased by the Parent Company.
+Equity reserve on acquisition of non-controlling interest represents difference in par value and acquisition cost of additional EEI shares purchased by the Parent Company.
 Revaluation increment significantly increased due to higher valuation of land accounts.
 Net unrealized gains on available-for-sale securities decrease due to the decline in fair market value of quoted available-for-sale securities.
-Decrease in remeasurement losses on net retirement liability pertains to the actual return on plan assets, actuarial changes arising from changes in financial and geographical assumptions, and experience adjustments.
-Change in cumulative translation adjustment represents exchange differences arising from the translation of financial statements of the foreign subsidiary, EEI BVI, whose functional currency is the United States dollar and foreign associate.
+Decrease in re-measurement losses on net retirement liability pertains to the actual return on plan assets, actuarial changes arising from changes in financial and geographical assumptions, and experience adjustments.
+Change in cumulative translation adjustment represents exchange differences arising from the translation of financial statements of the foreign subsidiary, EEI BVI, whose functional currency is the United States dollar and foreign associate, ARCC with functional currency of Saudi Arabia Riyal.